-The first thing you must consider is the kind of book you're writing.
-Flashbacks are quite common in literary fiction, not very common in genre (popular fiction).
+The first thing you must consider is the kind of book you're talking about.
+Flashbacks are quite common in literary fiction, not that common in genre (popular fiction).

 Literary fiction and some mainstream fiction aren't concerned with plot and linear time (one event followed by another event).
 In fact, plot suspense is often tossed away by having the end of the book revealed at the beginning of the book.